MP 36.2x11/6x7.5 / N38 - neodymium magnet

 Keep neodymium magnets away from the wallet, computer, and TV.

-Strong magnetic fields emitted by neodymium magnets can destroy magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
-They can also damage televisions, VCRs, computer monitors, and CRT displays.
-You should especially avoid placing neodymium magnets near electronic devices.
+Strong magnetic fields emitted by neodymium magnets can damage magnetic storage media such as floppy disks, credit cards, magnetic ID cards, cassette tapes, video tapes, or other devices.
+In addition, they can damage televisions, VCRs, computer monitors, and CRT displays.
+Avoid placing neodymium magnets in close proximity to electronic devices.